 What is R Software?

-R is a programming language developed by Ross Ihaka and Robert Gentleman in 1993.
+R is a programming language and free software developed by Ross Ihaka and Robert Gentleman in 1993.
 R possesses an extensive catalog of statistical and graphical methods.
 It includes machine learning algorithms, linear regression, time series, statistical inference to name a few.
 Most of the R libraries are written in R, but for heavy computational tasks, C, C++ and Fortran codes are preferred.

 R is not only entrusted by academic, but many large companies also use R programming language, including Uber, Google, Airbnb, Facebook and so on.

 Data analysis with R is done in a series of steps; programming, transforming, discovering, modeling and communicate the results

 - Program: R is a clear and accessible programming tool

 - Transform: R is made up of a collection of libraries designed specifically for data science

 - Discover: Investigate the data, refine your hypothesis and analyze them

 - Model: R provides a wide array of tools to capture the right model for your data

 - Communicate: Integrate codes, graphs, and outputs to a report with R Markdown or build Shiny apps to share with the world